icerpc/icerpc-csharp/src/ZeroC.Slice/README.md

         ...
     }

-    /// <summary>Constructs a new instance of <see cref="Person" /> and decodes its fields from a Slice decoder.
+    /// <summary>Constructs a new instance of <see cref="Person" /> and decodes its fields from
-    /// </summary>
+    /// a Slice decoder.</summary>
     /// <param name="decoder">The Slice decoder.</param>
     public Person(ref SliceDecoder decoder)
     {